jndudek/ICARIS/README.md

 If you get a merge error - SHUT IT DOWN.
 Restart, push, then pull.

+Git-lfs

+git lfs install - set up git-lfs to upload large files.
+Not needed for pulling them

+git lfs track "*.[filetype]* - manage all large files of this type, can then add them as normal

 Extra commands:

 git status - status of repo, good for if you've added files